-(1) 'Cash and cash equivalents' include balances placed with Eurosystem central banks, which do not have ratings (NR - Not rated by the rating agency)
+(1) Cash and cash equivalents include balances placed with Eurosystem central banks, which do not have ratings

 4.2.
-Market risk
+MARKET RISK

 At present, the EFSF's loans are longer in maturity than its funding, hence there is a structural maturity mismatch which gives rise to refinancing risk.